nutgmasson/gourmethiking/content/recipes/barley_mushroom_soup.md

 - Stove + fuel
 - Pot large enough for 2 liters (8 cups)
 - Wooden spoon to mix
-- Bowl to eat (you could always eat directly in the pot, not judgement here!)
+- Bowl to eat (you could always eat directly in the pot, no judgement here!)
 - sporks or spoons!

 ## Before trip